Wondering what there is to do in Thailand for couples who love a bit of adventure and being outdoors? Well you’ve come to the right place!

 A lot of travellers who come to Thailand spend time in Chiang Mai, as they should, but surprisingly few hit the glorious countryside that’s just a few hours from the city.

-If you and your partner want a real incredible experience, and are feeling confident, we recommend renting some scooters and riding the legendary Mae Hong Son Loop.
+If you and your partner want a really incredible experience, and are feeling confident, we recommend renting some scooters and riding the legendary Mae Hong Son Loop.

 While you could almost do the entire loop in one massive day, we personally recommend spending at least 4 days doing it so you can take your time and ride safely.